 take a compass with you just in case.

-starts in the village of Clapham where there is a car park but if you are
+walk starts in the village of Clapham where on street parking is limited but

 on the A65 from whichever direction and turn off to the north east side on

 the B6480.
 From the NW, turn left as you face the New Inn or from the SE,

 beck by the footbridge and turn right along Riverside and left at the sharp

 bend at the top on to Old Road (SD 746695) A short distance along here, look

 out for a finger post signed Ingleborough Cave, Gaping Gill and Ingleborough

 and take this track.
 At the end of some trees, the track forks and you take